Contentful alternatives in 2026: A guide for enterprise teams

 If your primary frustration with Contentful is the pricing model, WordPress removes the metered structure entirely.
 It delivers structured content via REST API and WPGraphQL, supporting any frontend framework your team is already using.

-Content models built through Custom Post Types (CPT) and custom fields are version-controllable and owned entirely by your organization, no content-type ceilings, no vendor lock-in.
+Content models built through Custom Post Types (CPT) and custom fields are version-controllable and owned entirely by your organization, with no content-type ceilings or vendor lock-in.

 Pros

-- No per-user, per-locale, or per-API-call fees at any tier with no content-type ceilings, full data portability
+• No per-user, per-locale, or per-API-call fees at any tier, with no limits on the number of content types and full data portability

-- Gutenberg block editor gives editorial teams visual, WYSIWYG publishing without developer involvement
+• Gutenberg block editor gives editorial teams WYSIWYG (what-you-see-is-what-you-get) publishing without developer involvement

-- WordPress VIP adds FedRAMP Moderate Authorization, SOC 2 Type II, and 99.99% uptime SLA
+• WordPress VIP adds FedRAMP Moderate Authorization (U.S. federal security clearance for cloud services), SOC 2 Type II, and 99.99% uptime SLA

-- Enterprise brands running on WordPress include Microsoft, IBM, Disney, Salesforce, SAP, and Mercedes-Benz
+• Enterprise deployments include Microsoft, IBM, Disney, Salesforce, SAP, and Mercedes-Benz

 Cons

-- Not turn-key SaaS with the headless configuration is a build, not a default
+• The headless configuration is a build, not a turn-key SaaS default

 Verdict